haveanicedaymydear/Assistant-Autogen/instructions/partials/_need_categorisation_guide.md

 ---

 #### **Tie-Breaker Rule for "Best Fit" Analysis**
-If a need is uncategorized in the source and still seems to fit in multiple categories, decide based on the **primary provision recommended to meet the need.**
+If a need is uncategorised in the source and still seems to fit in multiple categories, decide based on the **primary provision recommended to meet the need.**

 *   *Example: A child's anxiety (SEMH) causes them to have difficulty speaking to teachers (Communication).*
     *   *If the provision is "Speech and Language Therapy to build verbal confidence," the best fit is **Communication & Interaction**.*